frontity/docs/docs/deployment/deploy-using-vercel.md

 > More about Vercel [deployments](https://vercel.com/docs/v2/platform/deployments)

 ### Vercel and HTTPS
-Vercel now forces all apps to be served over HTTPS, so you need to ensure that you connect to your WordPress API endpoint using HTTPS rather than HTTP.
+Vercel now forces all apps to be served over HTTPS.
+You therefore need to ensure that your WordPress site has a SSL certificate and that you connect to your WordPress API endpoint using HTTPS rather than HTTP.

 ```...
 {